 In average organizations, the ratio of engaged to actively disengaged employees is 1.83:1.

-Managing conflict in organizations is an essential key to ensuring employees remain actively engaged.
+Managing conflict in organizations and creating psychological safety is an essential key to ensuring employees remain actively engaged.
 Organizations must have systems in place to provide employees with options if and when they come into conflict.
-These options should not only include appropriate policies and procedures and an open door policy, but should also focus on training, mediation, conflict coaching , 360 reviews, and internal/external ombuds.
-When employees feel there is another way they will remain committed and loyal to the organization and their colleagues.
-The goal is not to eliminate conflict, but ensure it’s resolved and expressed in a positive manner.
+These options should not only include appropriate policies and procedures and an open door policy, but should also focus on training, mediation, conflict coaching , 360 reviews, and internal/external Ombuds Office.
+Undertaking a Workplace Restoration will also support employees to regain a feeling of harmony and well being after difficult incidents or loss of trust in the organization.